 8. Once the system reboots, you may now install the driver using your USB flash drive.
 Just plug in your flash drive into your computer and follow the instructions.

-Firewall is an important part of your internet surfing activity.
+A firewall is an important part of your internet surfing activity.
 Errors involving this might seem daunting at first because you don’t know what to do.
 Hopefully, any of the fixes above will help you solve this.